TheEarnest/Potential-Predictability/README.md

   * The script of CAM automatically keeps the output of previous simulation, of which the exported variables are highly possible different with any new simulation.
 So those files (NorCPM_F19_tn21_mem??.cam2.h0.1979-12.nc in this case) should be removed in advance.

+## Notes and Questions
+* What is the main difference of the total variance (to observation) and RMSE?